ZeitOnline/svelte-superforms-backoffice/README.md

 1. Clone the repo
 2. Run `nvm use` to install the latest lts version
+3. Run `npm i --force` to install the required packages.
+As soon as Svelte 5 will become stable, we will not need --force.
-3. Run `npm run dev` to start the dev server
+4. Run `npm run dev` to start the dev server

 ## Test